Introductory Note:

 Poet and teacher Luci Shaw assures us that faithfully keeping a journal—of prayers, reflections, thoughts, etc.—will “enrich, nourish, mature, heal, develop, broaden, enhance and transform” us.

-Jan Johnson once wrote that, in journaling, “As we put our feelings and experiences into concrete words, we create an opportunity for God to speak to us.”
+Jan Johnson once wrote, “As we put our feelings and experiences into concrete words, we create an opportunity for God to speak to us.”
 Even when we are not writers by trade or inclination, there is much value in the spiritual practice of keeping a journal.
 May it be a blessing in your own walk.

 Renovaré Team